BA English Language and Chinese / Overview

 - Typical International Baccalaureate offer

-34 points overall (core points accepted), with higher level grades 6,5,5 including English Lang or equivalent of GCSE in a Modern Foreign Lang (grade B)
+32 points overall (core points accepted), with higher level grades 6,5,5 including English Lang or GCSE Grade B in a Modern Foreign Language

 - How to apply

 - UCAS institution code

 - You want a flexible programme with possibly the widest range of English Language options available in the UK

 - You want to be able to communicate with a quarter of the world's population in their own language